lvl99/frontend-es6-browserify-gulp-template/README.md

 ## Tests

-Because it's always good to test!
+Because it's always good to test (in theory!).
 I've included Jest if you want to use it.
+I haven't done enough with tests and Jest to know what I'm doing there, but I'm starting to get into it.

+Tests are run separate to the build tasks, so you can just `npm run test`.

 ## Tips